teologov/redux-api-petitioner/README.md

 # How it works

-`redux-api-petitioner` allows you create AJAX requests to your API in a declerative way.
-It accepts your client instance, and works with it through the redux actions.
+`redux-api-petitioner` allows you to create AJAX requests to your API in a declarative way.
+It accepts your client instance and works with it through the redux actions.
 I.e. you create requests via redux actions.

 ## Quick usage example